Immutability of Tuples and Exception Handling

 .

-As shown in the example code, the except
+In the example above, the except block

-block handles the TypeError
+catches the TypeError

-exception and prints the error message.
+and prints the error message.

 Want to learn more?